Is crate training necessary? It depends. But crate training can offer many advantages to both you and your dog.

 A crate gives your puppy a safe space to go whenever it feels overwhelmed, stressed, or just wants to rest.
 This is great, especially for busy homes or homes with children, since sometimes your puppy needs downtime.
 If you have children at home, tell them that when your dog or puppy is inside their crate, they should leave it alone and let it rest.

-Dogs without obedience training or yound puppies might feel anxious when left alone.
+Dogs without obedience training or young puppies might feel anxious when left alone.
 One way of easing their anxiety is by chewing things like your sofa, rugs, and favorite shoes.
 When going out, even for a quick errand, keeping your pup in its crate will give you peace of mind that you won’t find your home in a complete mess when you return.

 Sometimes, even though you are at home with your dog, you are busy doing other things and can’t constantly keep watch.
 Crate training your puppy is a great way to prevent them from getting injured or risking poisoning themselves by leaving your house or eating things that can harm them.